-TLBB is a popular martial arts MMORPG in China that is adapted from the popular Chinese martial arts novel "Tian Long Ba Bu," which means "Novel of Eight Demigods," written by the famous writer Louis Cha.
-Since TLBB's launch in May 2007, Changyou has regularly developed new content and released game updates in the form of expansion packs for the game.
-TLBB has won various awards in China, including 2008 "Best Self-Developed Online Games (First Place)" and 2008 and 2009 "Most Liked Online Games by Game Players (First Place)" awards at the China Digital Entertainment Expo and Conference, or ChinaJoy.
-Its expansion packs, TLBB2 and TLBB3, won the 2010 "Most Liked Online Games by Game Players" award and the 2011 "Best Self-Developed Online Games" award, respectively, at ChinaJoy.
-TLBB was chosen as one of the 2012 "Top 10 Most Liked Online Games by Game Players" at ChinaJoy.
+TLBB is a popular martial arts MMOG in China that is adapted from the popular Chinese martial arts novel "Tian Long Ba Bu," which means "Novel of Eight Demigods," written by the famous writer Louis Cha.
+Since TLBB's launch in May 2007, we have regularly developed new content and released game updates in the form of expansion packs for the game.
+TLBB has won various awards in China, including the 2008 "Best Self-Developed Online Games (First Place)" and the 2008 and 2009 "Most Liked Online Games by Game Players (First Place)" awards at the China Digital Entertainment Expo and Conference, or ChinaJoy.
+Its expansion packs, TLBB2, TLBB3 and New TLBB, won the 2010 "Most Liked Online Games by Game Players" award, the 2011 "Best Self-Developed Online Games" award, and the 2013 "Most Liked Online Games by Game Players" award, respectively, at ChinaJoy.
+TLBB was chosen as one of the 2012 "Most Liked Online Games by Game Players" at ChinaJoy.
 TLBB is currently licensed to third-party operators in Vietnam, Taiwan, Hong Kong, Malaysia and Thailand.
-Changyou also operates a modified version of TLBB in the U.S. and certain European countries.
+Changyou also operates a modified version of TLBB in the U.S.